wm65/wm65.github.io/_posts/2014-03-04-uploading-local-project-to-github.md

 If you have been working on a project and now want to upload it to a new GitHub-repository, you have to do the following:

-1. create a new repo at GitHub --> GitHub provides you with the ssh-address
+1. create a new repo at GitHub: GitHub provides you with the ssh-address
 1. go into your project directory ```cd <project>```
 2. If you want a readme-file ```touch README.md```
 3. initialize your repository ```git init```